 - 4 free-range or organic eggs

-- 3 tablespoons rice malt syrup or maple syrup (I find this enough, but you can add up to a ¼ cup for a sweeter custard)
+- 3 tbsp rice malt syrup or maple syrup (I find this enough, but you can add up to a ¼ cup for a sweeter custard)

 - In a food processor or blender, mix the eggs, sweetener, yoghurt, vanilla and lemon zest for 30 seconds (until well combined and frothy - like a smoothie).
 TMX 30sec, speed 4.